A guide to help leaders anticipate and avert the governing pitfalls that arise during epidemcs.

 Sets forth strategic goals that distinguish effective, compassionate leadership in epidemics

 Illustrates circumstances posed by bioattacks that further complicate response to the health crisis

 Identifies dilemmas of governing that commonly arise during naturally occurring or intentionally caused epidemics

 Recommends principles and actions for averting and/or remedying such predicaments.

-Background: To address the issue, the UPMC Center for Biosecurity convened the Working Group on 'Governance Dilemmas' in Bioterrorism Response from February 2003–February 2004.
+Background: To address the issue, the JHSPH Center for Health Security convened the Working Group on 'Governance Dilemmas' in Bioterrorism Response from February 2003–February 2004.
 This group is comprised of thirty professionals including veteran political and public health leaders; medicine, public health, and disaster experts; community leaders and special population advocates; and news media, public affairs and risk communication experts.
 In March 2004, the Working Group published a consensus statement entitled "Leading during Bioattacks and Epidemics with the Public's Trust and Help" in the peer-reviewed journal Biosecurity and Bioterrorism.